AusClimateService/bias-correction-data-release/nci_readme.txt

    where,
      <project_id> is CORDEX
      <product> is "output" or "outputAdjust"
-     <mip-era> is the cycle of CMIP that defines experiment and data specifications.
+     <mip-era> is the cycle of CMIP that defines experiment and data
+         specifications.
 We use CMIP6.
      <activity_id> is "DD" for dynamical downscaling or "bais-adjusted-output"
-     <domain_id> is spatial domain and grid resolution of the data, namely AUST-05i
+     <domain_id> is the spatial domain and grid resolution of the data,
+         namely "AUST-05i"
-     <institution_id> is the institution that performed the dynamical downscaling
+     <institution_id> is the institution that performed the downscaling
          institutions are:
-         BOM (Bureau of Meteorology)
+         "BOM" (Bureau of Meteorology)
-         CSIRO (Commonwealth Scientific and Industrial Research Organisation) NSW-Government (for the New South Wales government) UQ-DEC (for the University of Queensland -
+         "CSIRO" (Commonwealth Scientific and Industrial Research Organisation) "NSW-Government" (for the New South Wales government) "UQ-DEC" (for the University of Queensland -
      <driving_source_id> is the global driving model that was downscaled.
 The
           models selected are:
           ACCESS-CM2, ACCESS-ESM1-5, NorESM2-MM, EC-Earth3, CESM2,